rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 structures such as linked lists.

 Here's a simple data structure representing a dynamic list of characters.
-Let's call it a String and we will implement it using a single link list.
+Let's call it a DString and we will implement it using a single link list.
 The list can be implemented by defining a RECORD type that holds a single character and a pointer to the next record.
 We can then also define a pointer to this type